 The current property contains a 600 sq. ft. balloon-frame miner’s cottage with a hipped pyramid roof.
 A nonconforming, noncontributing manufactured home also on the property was demolished in Dec.
 2017.
-The main house, built in 1908, is being preserved and renovated and an approx. 1,300 sq. ft.
+The main house, built about 1908, is being preserved and renovated and an approx. 1,300 sq. ft.
 2-story addition (with a 900 sq. ft. footprint) will be constructed on the north side.

 Built at the Capitol Mine east of Lafayette, the home was a template for later hipped pyramid roof houses built at other coal mines and in Old Town.
 Blueprints for the home belonging to the Rocky Mountain Fuel Company were donated to the Lafayette Public Library in about 1973.
 Those blueprints were used as design inspiration for company housing built after 1911 at eight RM Fuel Company mines in Colorado.

 The home was moved to Oak Street from the Capitol Mine in the late 1920s.
-Local historian Charles “Chuck” Waneka witnessed the move as a child and said that Joseph Kneebone Sr. (1895-1947) moved the home with wagon wheels and two hitches of horses, one provide by Chuck’s father, William P. Waneka Jr. (1887-1928).
-Although Chuck recalls that the house went from the mine to the Kneebone Farm on 111th and then back to 311 E. Oak, Clarence said that it’s always been at 311.
+Local historian Charles “Chuck” Waneka (1921-2019) witnessed the move as a child and said that Joseph Kneebone Sr. (1895-1947) moved the home with wagon wheels and two hitches of horses, one provide by Chuck’s father, William P. Waneka Jr. (1887-1928).
+Although Chuck recalled that the house went from the mine to the Kneebone Farm on 111th and then back to 311 E. Oak, Clarence said that it’s always been at 311.